 In most cases, you want to charge your battery on the lowest setting.
 By doing a slow charge, you ensure the battery remains in good condition.
 It also keeps you from overcharging the battery.
 The only time you should use a fast-charge setting is if you need the battery right away.
 While this will get you back on the road quickly, it will reduce the battery’s life significantly.

 Locate the positive and negative battery terminals.
-Take off the plastic cover from the positive terminal and clean any corrosion off with a wire brush.
+Take the plastic cover off of the positive terminal and clean any corrosion off with a wire brush.

 If you are unable to remove the corrosion with the brush, consider using a baking soda paste instead.
 By cleaning off the battery, you ensure that the charger makes a good connection.